 Low Gaiters (right): Best for most backpacking and trail running - sandy, muddy or debris-heavy trail.

-Entry Method: You want them to slip on and off easily.
-You might want to take your shoes off and wade across the creek, have a blister in between your toes or just want to let your feet breath at lunch.
+You want them to slip on and off easily.
+You might want to take your shoes off and wade across the creek, have a blister in between your toes, or just want to let your feet breathe at lunch.
 Whatever the case, you need to have easy access to your feet.
 This is why the ease of entry is so important.

 Most high gaiters are “stepped into” like a leg cast.
 Make sure the heel strap is in place on your boot… and then zip (or velcro) it up.
 I vote front entry (instead of rear) because you can actually see what you are looking at.